 Voices of Equity in Planning

-Equity is a guiding principle for all who participate in the process of planning as advisors, advocates, and decision makers.
 This video series features the voices of planners who have been centering equity in their work to correct racial injustice, mitigate disparity, and improve the quality of life for marginalized people in all communities.

 Videos were made possible by the generous gift of time from members of APA's Social Equity Task Force, appointed in 2018 by then-President Cynthia Bowen, FAICP.

 Planners offer a unique perspective on the junction of governmental policy, private interest, and serving the public interest in communities.
+Featuring members of the APA Social Equity Task Force.

 Planners must be aware of the historical structures, institutions, and policies that perpetuate racial inequalities, and organize themselves to resist those structures or risk being complicit in the process.
+Featuring Kirk E. Harris, MPA, JD, PhD, Esq.

 The responsibility to create inclusive, equitable spaces is having a visible moment in our culture today, but the issue of equity has long been the purview of planners.
 Although planners' legacy includes redlining, exclusion, and displacement, there has also always been an equity movement within planning.
+Featuring Carlton C. Eley, MSURP.

 The Social Equity Task Force was appointed in 2018 to identify ways planning practitioners are struggling with social equity and inclusive growth issues, and to identify actual tools and techniques that could be used — in a variety of settings — to implement effective change in this area.